eeintech/guide/docs/l_place.md

 ### The understanding of where it belongs

-I touched on briefly [earlier](../s_circuit/#purposeful-part-placement), good schematics should lead the layout grouping parts that belong together.
+I touched on briefly [earlier](../s_circuit/#purposeful-part-placement), good schematics should lead the layout and help it by grouping parts that belong together.
 It is not always simple and there is never enough space on schematics pages.
-However, both the circuit designer and layout person should know where part be placed on the board.
+However, both the circuit designer and layout person should know where each part be placed on the board.
 Meaningless part placement will lead to desastrous results and not accomplish the ultimate goal of creating a neatly designed circuit board.

 ## The review